maskal2719/rsschool-cv/cv.md

 ### Profile

-On the path to becoming a developer
+On the path to becoming a front-end developer.

 ### Skills